idfive/Developer-Documentation/docs/general/accessibility.md

 ### Additional Standards

 - **WAI-ARIA (Web Accessibility Initiative - Accessible Rich Internet Applications)**: We implement ARIA attributes to enhance the accessibility of dynamic content and complex UI components
-- **Section 508**: For government and public sector clients, we ensure compliance with federal accessibility requirements
+- **Section 508**: For government and public sector clients, we align with federal accessibility requirements.
+Note that Section 508 is formally tied to WCAG 2.0 AA, though many agencies informally adopt higher standards
-- **ADA (Americans with Disabilities Act)**: Our designs support legal compliance requirements for digital accessibility
+- **ADA (Americans with Disabilities Act)**: Our designs support ADA-related accessibility requirements and align with WCAG standards commonly used in legal contexts.
+While the ADA doesn't specify digital standards, courts often reference WCAG guidelines as benchmarks

 ## Our Accessibility Approach